 Workers at Alpha Portland Cement used pumps and valves in order to shift the flow of concrete from one tank to another.
 Asbestos-containing packing material was used in Alpha Portland Cement pumps and valves to prevent leaks.

 Asbestos-containing gaskets were also utilized at Alpha Portland Cement in order to ensure a tight seal between pipe flanges, pumps, valves and other equipment within the cement pumping system.
-Due to frequent wear, workers at Alpha Portland Cement regularly replaced gaskets during maintenance procedures.
+Due to frequent wear, workers at Alpha Portland Cement regularly replaced gaskets during Maintenance Crews.
 When a gasket was replaced it caused asbestos dust to become airborne.